manni8436/dinotopia/README.md

 * To be able to login.
 * To be able to view previous orders.
-* To be able to Create, Read, Update and Delete products.
+* To be able to Create, Read, Update and Delete blogs.
 * To Recommend the site to friends and family.
 * To make new purchases with saved details.